raysfire/dolphin-shuffler/README.md

 **Dolphin Shuffler** is a tool that randomly switches between multiple Dolphin emulator windows so that only one game is active at a time.
 It takes advantage of Dolphin's **Pause on Focus Loss** feature to freeze inactive games, and it optionally integrates with OBS for streaming and recording.

+*Note: This was meant to shuffle between DIFFERENT games, not multiple instances of the same game.
+Attempting to shuffle to multiple instances of the same game will likely lead to unexpected behavior.*

 It was originally made for a Mario Sports challenge, which has since been completed.
 You can find a video on that [here](https://youtu.be/3JZnNCoOZkw).

 ## Table of Contents